vianneyfaivre/vianneyfaivre.github.io/_posts/tech/2017/2017-08-17-java-8-how-to-filter-out-optional-absent-items-from-a-stream.md

 <!--more-->

-I also use streams a lot, here is a snippet that demonstrate how to filter out Optional.absent() values from a stream.
+I also use streams a lot, here is a snippet that demonstrate how to filter out non Optional.isPresent() values from a stream.

 {% highlight java %}
 Arrays.asList(1, 2, 3, 4, 5)